gtheler/2021-presentation/README.md

  * Other problems: \todolater
    - Each PDE has an independent directory
    - "Virtual methods" as function pointers
-   - Use Laplace as a template
+   - Use Laplace as a template (elliptic)
  * Coupled calculations: \todolater
    - Wide experience from CNA2 (v2)
    - Plain (RAM-disk) files